agmbk/boo/README.md

 <br>

-Boo encrypts literal data at compile time and keeps it encrypted in the binary, preventing static analysis tools from reading values.
+Boo encrypts literal data at compile time in the final binary, preventing static analysis tools from reading values.
 At runtime, decrypted data is exposed in memory only for the shortest possible time.

-Boo provides compile-time literal encryption beyond strings.
-It can encrypt numbers, characters, strings, byte strings, C-strings, arrays, tuples, nested structures...
+It supports many literal types beyond strings, including numbers, characters, byte strings, C-strings, arrays, tuples, nested structures...
-Use the `boo!()` macro around your Rust literals and get them encrypted in the final binary.
+Use the `boo!()` macro to effortlessly encrypt your data.

 ## Usage